mabatko/Gaming-in-AWS/README.md

 Instance is rebooted when the script finishes.
 When it boots up again, you can connect to it in following ways:
 - over SSH with user ubuntu and key defined during instance creation
 - over SSH with user which was defined in variable MYUSER of *user data* script (unless `MYUSER=ubuntu`)
-  - either with password or with key defined during instacne creation
+  - either with password or with key defined during instance creation
 - using NICE DCV client
   - clients for Windows, Linux and MacOS can be downloaded from [here](https://download.nice-dcv.com/)
   - log in to the instance with username/password from the *user data* script
-  - this is how you connect for playing a game
+  - this is how you connect to play a game

 ### Steam